chentl/biopackaging/Experiments_README.md

-# Materials Property Prediction with Data Augmentation
+# Materials Property Prediction with Data Augmentation - Experiments

 Neural network ensemble experiments for predicting tensile and optical properties of materials with intelligent data augmentation.